When There’s No Money Left for Extras

 Start saving.

 Once your income is greater than your expenses, it’s time to think of savings.
 An important part of any savings program are retirement accounts.
 A 401k plan is an excellent choice.
-Currently there’s over $1 trillion invested in 401k plans.
 The money grows without taxes until you withdraw it.
 Many companies match a portion of your savings.
 The money is withdrawn before you get a paycheck so there’s no temptation to spend it.

 If your employer doesn’t offer a 401k, then an IRA is the next best option.
 No employer matching funds, but you can get the other benefits, especially if you routinely add money to the account each month.